epfl-ada/ada-2023-project-fivefrenchspeakingpeoplenocap/docs/index.md

         <!-- JavaScript will populate this -->
     </tbody>
 </table>

-By merging these queries into a unified one, we created a rich collection of financial themes.
+These are some of the queries that we used in order to create a rich collection of financial themes, by merging them and representing them as one.
 This enabled us to capture a broader spectrum of money-related narratives, ensuring that every relevant angle is represented.
 Here, you'll see the most notable themes that emerged from our analysis.
 You'll notice that words like 'money', 'wealthy', 'life', 'pay', and 'crime' pop up a lot.

 <center> <img src="https://github.com/epfl-ada/ada-2023-project-fivefrenchspeakingpeoplenocap/assets/58995762/f93018ee-1c12-4ce4-9140-b965a3bf1c4d" width="70%"> </center>